ajavamind/Processing-Cardboard/README.md

   3. When using distortion correction (default enabled), you need to adjust the eyeSeparation parameter to suit.
 The example apps assume distortion correction enabled.

 ## Demo App in Google Play Store
-I wrote a simple demonstration arcade game/simulation for Google Cardboard VR based on the code Processing-Cardboard.
+I wrote a simple demonstration arcade game/simulation, Mosquito Swarm, for Google Cardboard VR based on the code Processing-Cardboard.
 Check it out at:

 https://play.google.com/store/apps/details?id=com.modla.andy.swarm3dfree